supervisely/developer-portal/api-references/supervisely-annotation-json-format/point-clouds.md

 The list of `objects` is defined for the entire dataset, even if the object's figure occurs in only one point cloud.

-`Figures` represents individual cuboids, attached to one single frame and its object.
+`Figures` represents individual labels, attached to one single frame and its object.

 ```json
 {